-▼ No Yes.
+✓ No Yes.
 If yes, check the type of alignment, if any, between the state/territory's quality standards and other standards.
 Check all that apply.
-Programs that meet state/territory preK standards are able to meet all or part of the quality improvement standards (e.g., content of the standards is the same, there is a reciprocal agreement between preK programs and the qualit improvement system).
-Programs that meet federal Head Start Program Performance Standards are able to meet all or part of the quality improvement standards (e.g., content of standards is the same, there is a reciprocal agreement between Head Start
+Programs that meet state/territory preK standards are able to meet all or part of the quality improvement standards (e.g., content of the standards is the same, there is a reciprocal agreement between preK programs and the quality improvement system).
+Programs that meet federal Head Start Program Performance Standards are able to meet all or part of the quality improvement standards (e.g., content of the standards is the same, there is a reciprocal agreement between Head Start programs and the quality improvement system).
 Programs that meet national accreditation standards are able to meet all or part of the quality improvement standards (e.g., content of the standards is the same, an alternative pathway exists to meeting the standards).
 Programs that meet all or part of state/territory school-age quality standards.
-V Other.
-De scribe: Re ciprocity options for standards of state preK, Head Start, and national accreditation wil be reviewed at the close of the pilot period for the new ABCQ Center Standards.
-CQ will evaluate the pilot data to determine the possibility of reciprocity reements. e state/territory's quality standards build on its licensing requirements and other regul atory requirements? other regul atory requirements? other regul atory requirements? other regul es.
-If yes, check any links between the state/territory's quality standards other regul es.
-If yes, check any links between the state/territory's quality standards ad licensing requirements Requires that a provider meet basic licensing requirements to qualify for other regul es.
-If yes, check any links between the state/territory's quality standards ad licensing requirements Requires that a provider meet basic licensing requirements to qualify for the base level of the QRIS. other regul es.
+Other.
+Describe: Reciprocity options for standards of state preK, Head Start, and national accreditation will be reviewed at the close of the pilot period for the new ABCQ Center Standards.
+ABCQ will evaluate the pilot data to determine the possibility of reciprocity agreements.
+7.4.4 Do the state/territory's quality standards build on its licensing requirements and other regulatory requirements?
+Effective Date: 10/01/2018 □ No Yes.
 If yes, check any links between the state/territory's quality standards and licensing requirements Requires that a provider meet basic licensing requirements to qualify for the base level of the QRIS.
-Embeds licensing into the QRIS other regul es.
-If yes, check any links between the state/territory's quality standards and licensing requirements Requires that a provider meet basic licensing requirements to qualify for the base level of the QRIS.
-Embeds licensing into the QRIS State/territory license is a "rated" license other regulation No. es.
-If yes, check any links between the state/territory's quality standards and licensing requirements Requires that a provider meet basic licensing requirements to qualify for the base level of the QRIS.
-Embeds licensing into the QRIS State/territory license is a "rated" license Other. other regulation of the regula es.
-If yes, check any links between the state/territory's quality standards and licensing requirements Requires that a provider meet basic licensing requirements to qualify for the base level of the QRIS.
-Embeds licensing into the QRIS State/territory license is a "rated" license Other. scribe: